brz1409/VanillaNeRF/README.md

 - `--save_every` – how often (in epochs) to write a checkpoint.
 - `--eval_index` – which training image to render for monitoring.
 - `--log_dir` – base directory for TensorBoard logs.
+- `--use_refraction` – set to `1` for refraction-aware training or `0` for a vanilla NeRF.

+By default the provided configuration trains a refraction-aware model.
+To train a standard NeRF instead, pass `--use_refraction 0` on the command line or set `"use_refraction": false` in a custom config file.

 During training the script prints the MSE loss for each batch.
 Logs are also written for TensorBoard under `--log_dir` including PSNR and learning rate.
 Start TensorBoard with: